CyberAngelB/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. script that deletes all the regular files
 11. script that counts the number of directories and sub-directories in the current directory.
 12. a script that displays the 10 newest files in the current directory.
 12. a script that takes a list of words as input and prints only words that appear exactly once.
+13.Display lines containing the pattern “root” from the file
+14. Display lines containing the pattern “root” from the file